Approximated Structured Prediction for Learning Large Scale Graphical Models

-The coordinate descent algorithm is guaranteed to converge, as it monotonically decreases the approximated structured prediction objective in Theorem \ref{theorem:approx}, which is lower bounded by its dual program.
-However, convergence to the global minimum cannot be guaranteed in all cases.
-In particular, for $\epsilon=0$ the coordinate descent on the approximated structured SVMs is not guaranteed to converge to its global minimum, unless one use subgradient methods which are not monotonically decreasing.
-Moreover, even when we are guaranteed to converge to the global minimum, when $\epsilon,c_\alpha,c_v>0$, the sequence of variables $\lambda_{x,y,v \rightarrow \alpha}(\hat y_v)$ generated by the algorithm is not guaranteed to converge to an optimal solution, nor to be bounded.
-As a trivial example, adding an arbitrary constant to the variables, $\lambda_{x,y,v \rightarrow \alpha}(\hat y_v) + c$, does not change the objective value, hence the algorithm can generate monotonically decreasing unbounded sequences.
-However, the beliefs generated by the algorithm are bounded and guaranteed to converge to the unique solution of the dual approximated structured prediction problem.
-We now summarize the convergence properties. \begin{claim} The block coordinate descent algorithm in lemmas \ref{lemma:lambda} and \ref{lemma:theta} monotonically reduces the approximated structured prediction objective in Theorem \ref{theorem:approx}, therefore the value of its objective is guaranteed to converge.
+\begin{claim} The block coordinate descent algorithm in lemmas \ref{lemma:lambda} and \ref{lemma:theta} monotonically reduces the approximated structured prediction objective in Theorem \ref{theorem:approx}, therefore the value of its objective is guaranteed to converge.
 Moreover, if $\epsilon,c_\alpha,c_v > 0$, the objective is guaranteed to converge to the global minimum, and its sequence of beliefs are guaranteed to converge to the unique solution of the approximated structured prediction dual. \end{claim} {\bf Proof:} The approximated structured prediction dual is strictly concave in the dual variables $b_{x,y,v}(\hat y_v), b_{x,y,\alpha}(\hat y_\alpha),\bfz$ subject to linear constraints.
-The claim properties are a direct consequence of \cite{Tseng87} for this type of programs. \eop \\
+The claim properties are a direct consequence of \cite{Tseng87} for this type of programs. \eop